-Protein bars and fancy freeze-dried foods might help you feel more prepared, but when it comes to real preparedness, remember one essential item: water.
-You can survive for more than three weeks without food, but you’ll need clean drinking water if you want to live for more than a few days.
+Protein bars and fancy freeze-dried foods might help you feel more prepared, but don't forget the most essential item: water.
+You can survive for more than three weeks without food, but you'll need clean drinking water if you want to live for more than a few days.

 Some temperature fluctuations are okay, but keep water storage containers off cement floors.
 Plastic can absorb odors and chemicals, and you really don't want to be drinking the stuff that's on your garage floor.

 Large water containers like the Aqua-Tainer hold several gallons and are convenient for storage.
 The handle makes it easy to move in case you have to evacuate, and the included spigot works as a great stand-in for your regular kitchen faucet.

 Did you know that water can go flat?

 It’s true!
 If you’re going to drink water that’s been stored for awhile, first pour it back and forth between two glasses to aerate the water and make it taste better.

 Once you feel good about the amount of water you've stored, make a plan for your food supply.
 While buying grains like wheat, rice, and oats in bulk might seem like an appealing (and affordable) option for building emergency food storage, it's best to take that route only if you're comfortable cooking them.

 You don't want to be stuck in an emergency situation with a five-gallon bucket of wheat and not have the slightest idea how to prepare it.